Education/Farm/Forestry Apprenticeship Program

 - Forest management and trail maintenance

-Applicants must be a minimum of 21 years old and be dedicated, motivated, physically active people, who enjoy working outdoors in all types of weather.
-They also need a strong willingness to learn, and openness to teach others.
+Applicants must be at least 21 years old and be dedicated, motivated, physically active people, who enjoy working outdoors in all types of weather.
+Applicants need a strong willingness to learn, and openness to teach others.
 A valid driver's license is required, as is the ability to safely lift up to 50 pounds.

-Teaching experience and working on a farm with equipment and/or animals is preferred, but is not necessary.
+Teaching experience and experience working on a farm with equipment and/or animals is preferred, but is not necessary.
 No pets are allowed.

 "During the year, the depth and breadth of opportunities for learning have blown my mind.
 At work, I've cried in frustration while learning how to harness and drive the horses or when that darned piece of equipment just won't work; and I've laughed while chasing muddy pigs around the farm yard, working in the woods with the teen trail crew, playing farm games with kindergartners or simply eating lunch with the farm staff.
 I've found peace in the sugarbush, hayfields and berries, and been given a run for my money with the goats and rams.
 One of my most adventurous commutes occurred in March, when Old Town Road iced over so badly that we had to slide to work most of the way from the Lodge on our behinds.
 The same day, the wind was so strong that it blew me into a snow bank.
 Working at Merck has been nothing if not new, daring and wonderfully funny at times.